Application instructions for Returning Students can be found here.

 The email invitation will contain detailed instructions on how to start a new application for summer 2022, and we have created an expedited re-enrollment process for returning students.
 You will be considered a priority registration applicant as long as your application is submitted before the listed deadline.
 We appreciate your patience.

 Admission to the Programs for High School Students is selective.
-The admissions committee looks for academically exceptional, highly motivated students who are interested in attending the program because they have a passion for learning and wish to enrich their knowledge of the particular field for which they are applying.
+The admissions committee looks for academically exceptional students who are eager to contribute original ideas and a spirit of intellectual curiosity to a community of highly motivated learners.

 Courses frequently fill up before the application deadline, so students are encouraged to apply as early as possible.
 Applications are processed on a rolling basis and will not be reviewed until all application materials have been submitted.

 Early Registration Deadline